3 Bedroom Home in Verona - $469,900

-Ready 6/6/2023!
-Welcome to Haven, a community of twin homes that offers low maintenance living in a custom home with a private yard.
-Low monthly association fee of $165 covers lawn mowing, fertilization, and snow removal; plus, a la carte seasonal services are available for a separate rate.
-This Olivia home features a smart, open layout, walkout basement and ticks off all your boxes.
-3 bedrooms, 2 baths with locally crafted cabinetry, and painted trim and doors throughout.
+Move-in Ready 06/08/2023!
+This Astoria home features a smart, open layout and ticks off all your boxes.
+3 bedrooms, 2.5 baths with locally crafted cabinetry, and painted trim and doors throughout.
 Gourmet kitchen w/ island and stainless appliances.
 Owner’s Suite has a private bath, walk-in closet, and tray ceiling.
 2-car garage.
-Retreat to your deck for some R&R. To top it off, this home even comes with a comprehensive warranty backed by a full-service team.
+Retreat to your deck for some R&R. To top it off, this home offers a one-year limited warranty, backed by our own dedicated customer service team.
 Make this home yours!

 3 Bedroom Home in Verona - $469,900